wax-office-of-inspector-general/wax-developer/docs/dapp-development/wax-blockchain-setup/blockchain_verify.md

 cleos -u https://chain.wax.io get info
 ```

-If the [Blockchain Tools](/wax-developer/docs/blockchain_tools) installed successfully, this endpoint will return various details about the WAX Blockchain, including the <span class="codeSample">chain_id</span>, block producer, and most recent block height.
+If the [Blockchain Tools](/wax-developer/docs/blockchain_tools) installed successfully, this endpoint will return various details about the WAX Blockchain, including the `chain_id`, block producer, and most recent block height.

 ```json